 This manual is updated as new information and models are released.
 Visit our website for the latest manual.
+This equipment chapter is to be installed in the Fryer Section of the Equipment Manual.

 FOR YOUR SAFETY

 Do Not Store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.